MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-protect-overview.md

 | Android | Data protection, Access requirements, Conditional launch |
 | Windows | Data protection, Health checks |

-When you create an app protection policy, you  choose the platform, the app to target,
+When you create an app protection policy, you choose the platform, the app to target, as well as the specific settings from the app protection categories.

 ### Data protection

 The **Data Protection** settings determine how users interact with org data and context in policy-managed apps.
 As the admin, you can control the movement of data into and out of the context of org protection.
-The org context is defined by documents, services, and sites accessed by the specified org account.
+The org context is defined by documents, services, and sites accessed by the specified org account (Microsoft Entra ID) owned by the end-user.
 The app protection policy settings help control external data received into the org context and org data sent out of the org context.

 > [!NOTE]
 > The term *policy-managed apps* refers to apps that are configured with app protection policies.